The Props Master 1: Ritual Reality

 A Book of Shadows is a journal kept by a witch, chronicling what he or she has learned, including dreams, rituals, spells, and lore.
 One witch’s Book of Shadows may become another witch’s grimoire.

-As much as possible, the places in and around Indianapolis are real or were real in the 60s, though some names (especially around the college) have been changed.
-And yes, there really was a tour of Hamlet to England, but in 1970, not 1969.
+Indianapolis.
+As much as possible, the places in and around Indianapolis are real or were real in the ‘60s, though some names (especially around the college) have been changed.
+And yes, there really was a tour of Hamlet to England, but in 1970, not 1969, and the people who went on the tour would recognize little about this story other than the locations.
 As it happens, the calendar days and days of the week in 1968-69 align exactly with the calendar days and days of the week in 2013-14.

-As nearly as I can remember them, the locations in and around Keswick, England are described accurately for the time period and the geography is at least nearly the same.
+England.
+As nearly as I can remember them, the locations in and around Keswick, England are described accurately for the time, and the geography is at least nearly the same, though some landmarks have been moved for convenience.

 The Grand Coven Carles Castlerigg (Cobhan Carles) comprises four smaller circles, named for the landmarks that surround the stone circle, Skiddaw (in the north), Threlkeld (in the east), High Lodore (in the south), and Braithwaite (in the west).